Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Methods

 \subsection{Randomised Control Trials with Human Subjects}

-This research was approved by a Responsible Research Process at the UK AI Security Institute, and the Oxford Internet Institute’s Departmental Research Ethics Committee.
-Informed consent was obtained from all participants and participant welfare throughout the experiment was carefully monitored via our ethics procedure (see \cref{sec:ethics_procedure}).
-All studies were pre-registered and in the analysis section below, we explicitly note where analyses deviate from pre-registration.
-Additional study materials are in the Supplementary Information.
-Code, replication data and supplementary information are available in our project Github repository (github.com/HannahKirk/relationship-seeking-ai).
+This research was approved by a Responsible Research Process at the UK AI Security Institute, and the Oxford Internet Institute's Departmental Research Ethics Committee.
+Informed consent was obtained from all participants and their welfare was continuously monitored: during every conversation, participants had access to a ``Report Harm'' button to terminate sessions and alert researchers, which was only triggered for technical issues.
+Weekly debriefs provided domain-specific educational resources, and at study conclusion all participants received an extensive off-boarding protocol explaining the research objectives and providing resources on human-AI relationships; 93.2\% agreed or strongly agreed they enjoyed the study (see SI.5 for full ethics procedure).
+All studies were pre-registered (Calibration Study: \url{https://osf.io/xjvs2}; Main Studies: \url{https://osf.io/53j24}); we note where analyses deviate from pre-registration.

-This research contains data from three studies, all of which were online survey experiments.
-In each study, participants completed conversations with an LLM, specifically Llama-3.1-70B with our steering vector intervention.
-Study 1 (calibration study) assessed the efficacy and selectivity of the trained steering vector.
-Study 2 (single exposure study) consisted of one experiment session (30-40 minutes) then a follow-up study on this same participant pool 5 weeks later (after 4 weeks of no AI interactions).
-Study 3 (repeated exposure study) measured outcomes across the same 4-week period, with daily conversations on each week day (maximum of 20 daily sessions).
-The studies were conducted between 1st April and 25th June 2025.
-Study cadence and protocols are detailed in the Supplementary Information.
+This research contains three online experiments in which participants conversed with Llama-3.1-70B-Instruct with our steering vector intervention.
+Study 1 (calibration) assessed the efficacy and selectivity of the trained steering vector.
+Study 2 (single exposure) consisted of one experiment session then a five-week follow-up study (after 4 weeks of no AI interactions).
+Study 3 (repeated exposure) measured outcomes across four weeks, with LLM exposures every week day.
+Studies ran between 4th April and 25th June 2025, and all participants were paid a fixed wage of £12/hour plus bonuses for completing weeks.